nicksmith100/mp3-fotl/README.md

 #### Admin pages and elements

-While all the admin pages below are fully responsive, screenshots are shown in desktop format only, as they would be expected to be accessed primarily by desktop.
+While all admin pages are fully responsive, screenshots below are shown in desktop format only, as they would be expected to be accessed primarily by desktop.

 -  **Subheader**: All admin pages include an additional subheader, beneath the main header, with a label ("Admin menu") on the left-hand side and a navigation menu on the right-hand side.